BhaskarThakur1997/Conference-Schedule/Approach.md

 4. Return the Result:
    - The final result is the maximum number of presentations that can be attended without any overlap.

-This approach is efficient and ensures that you select presentations in a way that maximizes the number of attended presentations.
-Sorting by end times allows you to easily identify non-overlapping presentations and make optimal choices.